 📖 How to Make Easy Plum Crumble with Almond Topping

-I love to make this easy plum crumble with almond topping—it’s sweet, spiced, and so simple!
+I love to make this easy plum crumble with almond topping-it's sweet, spiced, and so simple!
 The crunchy almond topping pairs perfectly with juicy plums.
 Your kitchen will smell amazing!
-For another fruity treat, try my easy cherry dessert recipe too.
+For another fruity treat, try my easy cherry dessert recipe, too.

 Step 1: Wash the plums, pit them, and slice them into even pieces.
 Add the slices to a large bowl.